“The greatest good you can do for another is not just share your riches, but to reveal to him his own.” ~ Benjamin Disraeli

 “Aboriginal Australians had/have long-lasting oral narratives told to whole tribes.
 The story was ‘kept true’ by telling it in front of everyone (not have each player read it alone in their own time).
 You progress in your understanding of the intended meaning by asking the right questions and being referred to the next level of knowledge custodian.”
 (Neil Davidson)

-The Minneapolis-based rap collective Doomtree is a case study in collaboration.
-Going against a history in the genre where many would rather kill their peers than work them.
+The Minneapolis-based rap collective Doomtree is a case study in collaboration; going against a history in the genre where many would rather kill their peers than work them.
 For the record (literally and figuratively), this has changed in recent years – but still Doomtree is different.
-The five rappers who collaborate with the crew’s two DJs are forward-thinking in that they view the idea of hip-hop as a collaborative enterprise; and it’s evident in the group’s work.
+The five rappers who collaborate with the crew’s two DJs are forward-thinking in that they view the idea of hip-hop as a collaborative enterprise; and it is evident in the group’s work.
 To accomplish their desired result, they religiously abide by four axioms:

 - Check your ego: Most of the members have been in situations where rap is considered a competition.
 In fact Eminen’s famed psuedo-biopic, “Nine Mile” was all about how he used a rap competition to rise above his sordid upbringing.
 But in the end, as troupe member Sims says: “We’re a band … there’s no killing anyone else here.”

 - Get to where you need to get: This sounds mundane, but if everyone can’t get together – you can’t collaborate.
-And by getting together, you committed.
+And by getting together, you commit to it.
 It says this matters and “I’m prepared and willing to take the time.”
 In Doomtree’s case, “We end up driving a few hours from home, out of cell-phone service, like a cloistered jury or something,” Dessa says.

 - Trust the collaboration: Trusting yourself and your collaborators, to know how to run with a creative instinct is a gift that comes with the freedom that this sort of process brings.
 And it’s something that is easiest to find when you’re not looking over your shoulder, or trying to hoard all of the elements you think you need to be great.